ChrisSc/agentic-patterns/README.md

 ## Key Features

-- **Production-Ready Templates**: Complete, tested implementations ready for deployment
+- **Turn-Key Templates**: Complete, tested implementations ready to deploy immediately
 - **GitHub Repository Templates**: Use the "Use this template" button to create a new repository
 - **Comprehensive Documentation**: Each pattern includes architecture guides, configuration strategies, and examples
 - **Observable & Measurable**: Token tracking, cost logging, and structured JSON logging included